🚀 Ace your next technical round with our 2026 Guides:

 The key insight: React hooks are a declarative model for synchronizing with external systems.
 The cleanup function is not optional; it's essential for preventing memory leaks in production applications.

-Deep Dive: Seo nextjs
+Deep Dive: & html

 Developer experience (DX) is not separate from user experience.
 A well-configured dev environment with fast HMR (Hot Module Replacement), type-checking, linting, and formatting on save makes engineers faster and happier.
 Investing in DX is investing in your product's velocity.